A geometric approach to K-homology for Lie manifolds: Introduction

 \subsection{Overview}

 The article is organized as follows.

-\begin{itemize} \item In section \ref{Section:2} we study fully elliptic operators contained in the pseudodifferential calculus on the tuple $(M, \G)$, where $\G$ is a Lie groupoid over $M$.
+\begin{itemize} \item In Section \ref{Section:2}, we study fully elliptic operators contained in the pseudodifferential calculus on the tuple $(M, \G)$, where $\G$ is a Lie groupoid over $M$.
 We introduce the group of stable homotopy classes of fully elliptic operators $\FEllV(M)$ which is defined to equal the relative $K$-theory group $K(\mu)$, where $\mu$ is the homomorphism of the continuous functions $M$ into the full symbol algebra, given by the action as multiplication operators.
 We prove a Poincar\'e duality type result which states that the Fredholm index can be expressed in a precise way in terms of an index map defined in terms of purely geometric data, given by suitable deformation groupoids.
 More precisely, we recall the geometric model for the full symbol space of a pseudodifferential operator on a Lie groupoid in terms of the deformation groupoid $\Tau$, referred to as the \emph{noncommutative tangent bundle}.
 The $K$-theory group $K_0(C^{\ast}(\Tau))$ turns out to be the natural receptable for the stable homotopy class of the full symbol of a fully elliptic pseudodifferential operator.
-The Poincar\'e duality result is the isomorphism of groups $\FEllV(M) \cong K_0(C^{\ast}(\Tau))$ via the non-commutative principal symbol homomorphism $\sigma_{nc}$.
+Indeed, we show that there is a very general weak form of Poincar\'e duality, taking the form of an isomorphism of groups $\pd : \FEllV(M) \overset{\cong}{\longrightarrow} K_0(C^{\ast}(\Tau))$ induced by a non-commutative principal symbol homomorphism $\sigma_{\mathrm{nc}}$.

-\item In section \ref{tameDirac} we investigate so-called \emph{tamings} of geometric Dirac operators on Lie groupoids.
-The main result is a \emph{Diracification theorem} which states that any fully elliptic pseudodifferential operator $P$ on a Lie groupoid, whose principal symbol has the same class in $K$-theory as a given Dirac operator $D$, has a so-called taming $B = (D \oplus D') + R$, consisting of a Dirac operator $D'$ and a smoothing operator $R$, such that the classes of the operators $B$ and $P$ agree in the relative $K$-theory group $K(\mu)$.
+\item In Section \ref{tameDirac}, we investigate so-called \emph{tamings} of geometric Dirac operators on Lie groupoids.
+The main result is a \emph{Diracification theorem} which states that any fully elliptic pseudodifferential operator $P$ on a Lie groupoid, whose principal symbol has the same class in $K$-theory as a given Dirac operator $D$, has a so-called taming $B = (D \oplus D') + R$, consisting of a Dirac operator $D'$, the principal symbol of which being $0$ in $K$-theory, and a smoothing operator $R$, such that the classes of the operators $B$ and $P$ agree in the relative $K$-theory group $K(\mu)$.
 We introduce a pushforward operation on the level of deformation groupoids and show that this operation commutes with the Fredholm index.